maxwellv/new-weather/README.md

 New weather
 ========================================

 A simple application for getting weather data from the Weather Underground API and displaying it to the user.
+View it live at: http://new-weather.dukar.co